rkaysen63/Election_Analysis/README.md

 * [Election Audit Summary](https://github.com/rkaysen63/Election_Analysis/blob/master/README.md#election_audit_summary)

 ## Project Overview PyPoll
-The Colorado Election Commission has requested assistance with an audit of the tabulated votes for a princinct in Colorado.
-They have requested a report of the election results that include, the total number of votes cast, the total number of votes for each candidate, the percentage of votes for each candidate, and winner based on the popular vote.
+The Colorado Election Commission has requested assistance with an audit of the tabulated votes for a precinct in Colorado.
+They have requested a report of the election results that include the total number of votes cast, the total number of votes for each candidate, the percentage of votes for each candidate, and winner based on the popular vote.

 This analysis is the precursor to the challenge assignment and was performed while learning the basics of the Python coding language.